 Open enrollment simply means you can start any time of year once you have completed enrollment.
 We like to say when you are ready, so are we!

 Do you provide any certificates needed by employers?

-All programs offer certificates that show employers that you are prepared for an entry level position.
-Programs can also prepare you for industry recognized certifications.
-Visit our program pages to learn more.
+All programs offer certificates that show employers that you are prepared for an entry-level position.
+Programs can also prepare you for industry-recognized certifications.
+The student catalog will provide more information.

 NFJP Program Statistics (Steven’s Amendment)

 - 100% of the total costs of the NFJP is financed with Federal money;